kendraodru/Full-Stack-Project/README.md

 # Youth To The People Clone
 ### [Live Demo](https://youth-to-the-people.herokuapp.com/#/ "Live Demo of Youth To The People clone")

-Summary:
+## Summary:

 This project is a high quality duplication of youthtothepeople.com, a minimalistic and modern ecommerce website.
 The application is writting using React/Redux in the frontend, and Ruby on Rails in the backend with Postgresql.
 It currently has user auth, products,and cart functionality.

-Key Features:
+# Key Features:

-User Auth:
+### User Auth:
 User can login, sign up, and use a demo account.
+User information is secured using strong parameters in the controller and salting and hashing user passwords.
+The login and sign up pages are protected via auth-routes created in the frontend.
+Once loggedin, the user's session is kept track of using session tokens.
+The session tokens are then cleared once the user logs out.
 ``` ruby
 class Api::SessionsController < ApplicationController